Next Start

 How Long Does It Take To Become a Welding Technician?

 Most welding training programs range from a few months to a year.
-The welding technician training program at UTI is 36 weeks from start to finish.
-Once students graduate, they can lean on our Career Services department.
-Our specialists have relationships with employers across the country and can assist students in finding potential career opportunities.1
+The welding technician training program at UTI only takes 36 weeks to complete.
+Graduates can take advantage of our Career Services department which has relationships with employers across the country.
+They provide assistance with helping grads and students find potential career opportunities.

-We also help prepare students through résumé development, interview training, career development classes, career coaching and more.
+They also help prepare students through resume development, interview training, career development classes, career coaching and more!
+While employment cannot be guaranteed, at UTI, we place great emphasis on assisting our students.

 Welding Career Outlook

 As our nation’s infrastructure continues to age, structural iron and steel welding technician skills are expected to be in demand.
 Manufacturing industries will also require welders to produce metal parts for the transportation industry.
-But what kind of roles can new grads pursue?
+But what kind of roles could you pursue as a new UTI grad?

 Here are a few entry-level welding roles:

-• Welders inspect and maintain welds and use various methods to fuse metal.
+• Welders: They inspect and maintain welds and use various methods to fuse metal.

-• Welding fabricators use tools to cut, bend, shape, and bond raw materials for various projects.
+• Welding fabricators: They use tools to cut, bend, shape and bond raw materials for various projects.

-• Welding fitters consult blueprints to gather and assemble materials to be welded.
+• Welding fitters: They consult blueprints to gather and assemble materials to be welded.

-According to the BLS, welders who work in the electric power generation, transmission and distribution sector are among the highest paid.
+According to the BLS, welders who work in scheduled air transportation and the electric power generation, transmission and distribution sector are among the highest paid.

 Welding technicians are generally comfortable with fractions, decimals, geometry, formulas, trigonometry, conversion and other forms of math.
 Attending a welding school before pursuing a career may increase your comfort level with the type of math required for this career.